-In 1991, Montreal’s team focus was squarely on a solid ground game.
+In 1991, Montreal’s team focus was squarely on a solid ground game utilizing Deep I Formations such as the Power I and the I Stretch Play.
 After Elroy Harris was cut early on, Ricky Johnson shouldered the RB load fulltime.
-Fullback Broderick Sargent was the lead man up for them making holes, and finished second on the team in receptions with 20.
+Fullback Broderick Sargent was the lead man up for them making holes as one of the premier blocking backs in the league, and finished second on the team in receptions with 20.
 The team’s most solid receiver was NFL caliber receiver and blocker KD Dunn at tight end.

 On defense, the team had a strong linebacking corps built around Kansas City Chiefs loaner Tracey Simien and Ray Savage.
+Desmond Royal, the NG was considered the team’s best down lineman.
 In the secondary, Richard Shelton was a ball hawking mercenary that graduated back to the NFL when the season ended.

 Special teams also boasted punter Chris Mohr, who after his time with Tampa Bay, stop-gapped in Montreal before returning to the NFL with the Bills where he became a mainstay of the franchise.
-Bjorn Nittmo would be named to the All-World team at kicker, and dangerous speed merchant Mike Cadore was a threat every time he touched the ball.
+Bjorn Nittmo would be named to the All-World team at kicker, and Richard Shelton saw action on punt and kick returns, returning one of each for a TD.

 Opening the 1991 season against the Birmingham Fire, the teams played a defensive struggle on USA Network until the Machine pulled away late to win 20-5.
 Two things of note from the game I remember were NFL players giving bumbling commentary, and Tracey Simien sporting the helmet camera.

 After losing to Barcelona, Montreal again beat the Fire, this time 23-10 to move to 2-1, but then the wheels fell off the well-oiled Machine.
 Getting thumped at home by the New York New Jersey Knights 44-0 was a wake up call, and the Machine would lose the next two contests against grueling opponents London and Frankfurt, before beating Sacramento 26-23 in overtime to crawl back into the playoff hunt.
-A win against hapless Raleigh-Durham the next week 15-6 helped move the franchise to 4-4, however the door had already shut on any chances of the Machine making the playoffs, and losses to the Riders and finally closing out the season in an OT thriller to the Thunder 33-27 dropped the Machine to 4-6.
+A win against hapless Raleigh-Durham the next week 15-6 helped move the franchise to 4-4, but a week 9 loss to the Riders ended any playoff hopes the Machine had.
+They closed out the season in an OT thriller against the Thunder losing 33-27, dropping the Machine to 4-6.

 1992 saw the maturation of young quarterback Michael Proctor into a solid passer with 8 TDs.
 This was despite starter Anthony Dilweg (on loan from the LA Raiders,) and Craig Kupp (on loan from Dallas).
 After losing the job in camp to Dilweg, he didn’t have to wait long to take back the starting reins with Dilweg being injured in the first game against San Antonio.
 Proctor posted a solid 85.7 QB rating on the season.
 Ricky Johnson actually led the league in rushing, until injuries brought him down too against the Glory.
 Aaron Emanuel would step up and take his place, finishing with 350 yards rushing.
 Dunn returned at TE but the team fell in love with wide receiver/ punt returner Pete Mandley, who had an impressive season.